The Impact of Partial Occlusion on Pedestrian Detectability: Methodology

 \section{Methodology}

 A novel occluded pedestrian test dataset, containing 820 person instances in 724 images, has been created in order to characterize pedestrian detection performance across a range of occlusion levels from 0 to 99\% occluded.
 A diverse mix of images are used ensure that a wide variety of target pedestrians, pedestrian poses, backgrounds, and occluding objects are represented.
+The dataset contains both natural and superimposed occlusions in order to facilitate pedestrian detection characterization for the complete spectrum of occlusion levels from 0-99\%.

-The dataset is sourced from three main categories of images: 1) The "occluded body" subset of the partial re-identification dataset "Partial ReID" provided by Zheng \textit{et al} \cite{zheng2015partial}, 2) The Partial ReID "whole body" subset \cite{zheng2015partial} with custom superimposed occlusions and 3) Images collated from publicly available sources including \cite{gilroy2021pedestrian}\cite{zhang2017citypersons}\cite{braun2019eurocity}\cite{zhuo2018occluded}.
+The dataset is sourced from three main categories of images: 1) The "occluded body" subset of the partial re-identification dataset "Partial ReID" provided by Zheng \textit{et al} \cite{zheng2015partial}, 2) The Partial ReID "whole body" subset \cite{zheng2015partial} with custom superimposed occlusions and 3) Images collated from publicly available sources including \cite{braun2019eurocity}\cite{zhang2017citypersons}\cite{gilroy2021pedestrian}\cite{zhuo2018occluded}.
 All images are annotated using the objective occlusion level classification method described in \cite{gilroy2022objective}.
-Complex cases at very high occlusion rates were manually verified using the method of 2D body surface area estimation presented in \cite{gilroy2021pedestrian}.
+Occlusion level classification consists of the following steps: 1.
+Keypoint detection is applied to the input image in order to identify the presence and visibility of specific semantic parts for each pedestrian instance.
+2. A visibility threshold is applied to identify occluded keypoints.
+3. MaskRCNN is applied to define the pedestrian mask area and results are cross-referenced with detected keypoints to confirm which keypoints are occluded within the image.
+4. Visible keypoints are then grouped into larger semantic parts and the total visible surface area is calculated using the 2D body surface area estimation method displayed in Figure \ref{fig:2DBSA} \cite{gilroy2021pedestrian}\cite{gilroy2022objective}.
+Complex cases at very high occlusion rates were manually verified using the method of 2D body surface area estimation presented in Figure \ref{fig:2DBSA}.
 Each occlusion level contains a minimum of 55 pedestrian instances.
-Dataset statistics by occlusion level and a sample of the test dataset can be seen in Figure \ref{fig:ds_stats} and Figure \ref{fig:ds_sample} respectively.
+A sample of the test dataset and dataset statistics by occlusion level can be seen in Figure \ref{fig:ds_sample} and Figure \ref{fig:ds_stats} respectively.